varunrandery/roon-remote/README.md

 A tiny Node.js webserver to handle and forward RESTful calls for Roon's API.
 Uses Node.js and Express.js to accept HTTP GET requests and forward them over websocket to your Roon core, using Roon's API (introduced in 1.3).

 ### Prerequisites
 *  Roon 1.3 or newer
 *  Roon core running on a Raspberry Pi (or other Linux system, including macOS) or Windows
 *  Node.js and the NPM package manager (installation instructions below)
-* **Optional but highly recommended**: the [Workflow app for iOS](https://workflow.is/)
+*  **Optional but highly recommended**: the [Workflow app for iOS](https://workflow.is/) <br>[See usage instructions below.](#using-workflow-for-ios-as-a-remote)

 ### Installation
 #### Install Node.js (skip this step if Node.js and NPM are already installed).
 1. Install Node.js from here: https://nodejs.com/

    *  On Windows, install from the above link.
    *  On macOS, install using Homebrew: `brew install node` (if you don't have Homebrew install from the link).
    *  On Linux, you can use your distribution's package manager, but make sure it installs a recent version of Node.js.
 Otherwise just install from the above link.

 2. Check that you are running node 5.x or higher by typing: `node -v`
 #### Set up the server